 9.0 STANDARD OPERATING PROCEDURES (SOP)

-Command shall issue written SOP’s.
+9.1 CSMV Command Committee shall issue written SOP’s.
 The Command staff developing these SOP’s shall consist of all leaders within that command level.
 SOP development shall also include any members skilled in the discipline that is being developed as an SOP.

-9.1 Units may choose to use current Regimental SOP’s or develop and publish SOP’s specific to their units’ operations and will maintain a printed version which is kept in a binder readily available for review at all trainings.
+9.2 Units may choose to use current CSMV SOP’s and regulations or develop and publish SOP’s specific to their units’ operations and will maintain a printed version which is kept in a binder readily available for review at all trainings.

-Unit SOP’s may “Add To” an SOP as an enhancement, however, the unit may not negate any order, procedure, or rule in such SOP’s.
+Unit SOP’s may “Add To” a higher commands SOP as an enhancement, however the unit may not negate any order, procedure, or rule in such SOP’s.

 10.3 The CSMV also will not affiliate or support organizations that attempt to train, represent behave, or represent an authority to act in a Law Enforcement capacity, including training designed specifically for such use.

 10.4 Any affiliations of the CSMV will remain in accordance with ByLaws and not be based on political beliefs, ideological constructs, or discrimination.
-At all times, the support of Law Enforcement, Just Government, and Constitutional Law IS the focus.
+At all times, the support of Law Enforcement, Just Government and Constitutional Law will be the focus.